Yiza29/Yiza29.github.io/README.md

 This is about testing my ability for mobile responsiveness on my app.
-Share your opinions.
 Please be free to share opinions, corrections and adjustments, thank you